 In 1925, the need for more room for church activities was felt and it was proposed that a parish house be built.
 During the planning stages, this evolved into what is now the Community House.
 The same need was felt again in the 1960’s, and the present Parish House was built and dedicated in 1970.

 Like the church buildings, church life has changed over the years.
 Church school classes were begun in 1861, and Christian Endeavor (later Pilgrim Fellowship) started soon afterwards.
 In 1941, the Prudential Committee was formed to take over the financial management of the church from the original Ecclesiastical Society.
 In 1961, the First Congregational Church of Kent voted to join the United Church of Christ.

-With a membership of about 150, the church has continued to change in recent years.
+With a current membership of about 120, the church has continued to change in recent years.
 From 1977 to 2015 our Parish House was home to the Kent Children’s Center.
-In 1989, we opened the Quality Thrift Shop, which has earned thousands of dollars toward outreach ministries.
-Our annual Harvest Fair, held in October, is both a fellowship event and a fund raising event for Capital Improvements.
+In 1989, we opened the Quality Thrift Shop, which has earned over a million dollars toward outreach ministries.
+Our annual Harvest Fair, although downsized from previous years, is both a fellowship event and a fund raising event for Capital Improvements.
 The Church School program enriches the lives of our children, youth and adults.

 The church building, designed by architect Henry Austin, celebrated its 150th anniversary year in May of 2000.
 It is one of two churches, designed by Austin, still in its original state.

 A new handicap ramp was installed at the rear of the church in the summer of 2006.
 In the fall of 2007 we paved the parking area, a long overdue project, but well worth the wait.
 We now have ample parking for Sunday worship and other church gatherings.
 Also a new Allen Renaissance organ was installed and dedicated that December.
 It replaced our pipe organ which served us well for over 100 years.
 The old organ was donated to Smithfield Presbyterian Church in Amenia, NY.